tc39/notes/es7/2015-09/sept-24.md

 #### Conclusion/Resolution

+- Stage 3 acceptance
-- Stage 3, with the provision that option 4 goes in
+  - with the provision that option 4 goes in
 - http://jsbin.com/baquqokujo/1/edit?output